GraSP-toolbox/GraSP/README.md

 ## Sources

+Official sources are specified in the [toolbox's website](https://www.grasp-toolbox.org/).

-The main repository is located on [Inria's gForge](https://gforge.inria.fr/projects/grasp), while the repository on [GitHub.com](https://github.com/STAC-USC/GraSP) is only a mirror.
+The main repository is located in [Inria's Gitlab](https://gitlab.inria.fr/bgirault/grasp/), while the repository in [GitHub.com](https://github.com/GraSP-toolbox/GraSP) is a mirror.

+Bugreports will be addressed in both repositories.

+Note: This repository was originally hosted in [Inria's gForge](https://gforge.inria.fr/projects/grasp).

 ## Additional Toolboxes / Third Party Tools